chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 One of the most important aspects to any codebase, besides the obvious fact that it should *work*, is that it should *work well*.
 What I mean by that is—it should be built upon an intelligent methodology and architecture that allows for maintenance and stronger comprehension.
 Fortunately, I was very conscious of this when I initially embarked on building my website and was *extremely* militant about how I organised my code.
 Thorough use of comments and sectioned components helped me to keep my code clean and maintainable.
 This is a practice I will undoubtedly carry forward to every project I work on—not just in an HTML and CSS sense, but in terms of project management, documentation, etc.

-{% include content/heading.html title='In comes Sass' %}
+{% include content/heading.html title='In Comes Sass' %}

 Well, not quite.
 I haven’t found a need myself for the full library of options available in [<dfn title="a CSS extension language">Sass</dfn>](http://sass-lang.com "Sass: Syntactically Awesome Style Sheets"){:rel="external"}, a CSS extension language, but I have adopted a few of the tools that comprise <dfn title="a superset of CSS3’s syntax">SCSS</dfn>.
 These tools include the ability *nest selectors*, *assign variables*, and *create mixins to be used and extended elsewhere in the CSS*.
 These utilities are extremely useful in writing CSS and in reading and understanding it.
 Because with SCSS we can nest selectors, children selectors sit inside their parents, and a clearer relationship is drawn between the two.
 Furthermore, due to the way that we indent CSS, child selectors will be indented to (roughly) match the DOM structure.